 What have we learned

 - The time from vulnerability disclosure to patch being applied is critical.
-Equifax were breached two months after the Apache Struts vulnerability was disclosed.
-Had patches been applied in a timely fashion, the breach would likely have been prevented.
+Had patches been applied in a timely fashion, the risk of a breach would have been reduced.

 - The output from vulnerability scanners must be verified.
 False-positives are common, but missing a false-negative can be catastrophic.
-Automated scanning tools are not a silver bullet.
+Automated scanning tools are not fallible.

 - In the event of a breach, information should be communicated via established, trusted, channels.
 Creating a new domain to host your notification site increases the risk of impersonation and phishing attacks.
 Employees, especially those communicating with the public, should have information about the breach clearly communicated to them, this includes all website links and telephone numbers to be provided to the public.
 A good incident response plan should include all these details.